• Skip to main content

 Notes

-2. Greasing a bowl is important before putting the kneaded dough in it.
+4. Greasing the bowl: It is important before putting the kneaded dough in it.
 It is easily removed this way.
 Otherwise, it sticks.

-8. To make these rolls ahead of time: After the second rise, you can keep them covered in the refrigerator overnight.
-Take them out when you start preheating the oven.
-Put them on the oven uncovered until your oven is ready.
+11. Making the rolls ahead of time: After slicing the rolls, you can keep them covered in the refrigerator overnight.
+Take them out and let them come to room temperature while you preheat the oven.
+This might take about 30 minutes to an hour.
+Put them close to the oven uncovered until your oven is ready.
 This will help them to get to room temperature.
 Then bake as usual.

 Nutrition